 The Luggage section of the policy covers you for accidental loss of or damage to your accompanied luggage, personal effects, laptop computers and/or portable electronic property.
 It does not cover household contents or carpets of any kind.
-If you have general household contents that you need cover for you need to take out a domestic contents insurance policy.
+If you have general household contents that you need cover for you will need to take out a domestic contents insurance policy.

 Once you have completed studying and your NZ Student visa expires (or is replaced by another visa type) you are no longer entitled to coverage under our NZ Student Plan.
-However, you may purchase a NZ Visitor policy and information may be found here: https://www.uni-care.org/our-policies/nz-visitor.aspx
+However, you may purchase an NZ Visitor policy and information may be found here: https://www.uni-care.org/our-policies/nz-visitor.aspx

 My family are coming to New Zealand with me, are they covered under my student insurance?

 The policy that you purchase through WelTec covers enrolled students only; your family are not insured under this policy.
-However, Uni-Care are able to provide family policies that may include yourself and your family.
+However, Uni-Care is able to provide family policies that may include yourself and your family.
 Please contact WelTec to arrange a quotation for a Family NZ Visitor policy.

 In the event of an emergency, Uni-Care is ready to assist you 24 hours a day.
 Please call our toll free number 0800 864 227 in New Zealand, 1800 864 227 in Australia, or our Claims Team on +64 4 802 0173.
 Our Claims Team can help you with the following:

 I am going to see a doctor now, am I covered?

 While our Uni-Care Policy covers the majority of medical conditions, there are some medical conditions Uni-Care may not be able to provide cover for.
 If you are not sure if you will be covered, please contact our Claims Team for assistance.